 Marcellin Champagnat was born on May 20, 1789, the year of the French Revolution, and died on June 6, 1840.
-He was a priest of the Society of Mary and the founder of the Marist Brothers, a congregation devoted to the education of neglected youth.
+He was a Priest of the Society of Mary and the founder of the Marist Brothers, a congregation devoted to the education of neglected youth.

 He was the ninth child of a very pious Catholic family and developed a very deep devotion to Mary as a young boy, which he learned from an aunt who was a religious.
-He also had a great capacity for manual work, which he learned from his father.
+He also had a great capacity for manual labor, which he learned from his father.

-At his canonization in 1999 by Pope JohnPaul II, the Holy Father said of him, “St Marcellin proclaimed the Gospel with a burning heart.
+At his canonization in 1999 by Pope JohnPaul II, the Holy Father said of him, “Saint Marcellin proclaimed the Gospel with a burning heart.
 He was sensitive to the spiritual and educational needs of his time, especially to religious ignorance and the situations of neglect experienced in a particular way by the young.”